Friuli-Venezia Giulia, Italy

 Useful information about Trieste

 Trieste is a well-organized city home to around 200,000 inhabitants.
 Most of the services and attractions are concentrated in its historic center.
-Here, you will also find stores and craft workshops, especially in the Ghetto and Borgo Teresiano areas.
+Here, you will also find stores and craft workshops.

 Many hotels are located near the train station and there are also several B&Bs in the old town that will allow you to fully experience the essence of Trieste.